-Everyone seems to love a good roasted chicken, it’s the perfect Sunday dinner, it can be dressed up for a special occasion or down for normal meal and there’s really nothing much to it.
+Everyone seems to love a good roasted chicken, it’s the perfect Sunday dinner, it can be dressed up for a special occasion or down for normal meal (like in this easy sheet pan piri piri chicken) and there’s really nothing much to it.
 Some oil/butter, a liberal seasoning of salt and pepper and you’re good to go.

 Cornish game hens are essentially the same as that classic roasted chicken just in a smaller (cuter?) package.
 In fact, that’s part of the reason I love Cornish hens so much.

 Each hen is about 1 serving so everyone gets their own and there’s no fighting over dark vs. white meat.
 They also cook much faster so dinner can be ready in about 45 minutes compared to 2 hours for a larger chicken.
 Amen to that when you’re hungry, right?